atoms18/AI-redraw-an-image/README.md

 # AI-redraw-an-image
-A NN model train to redraw an image
+A simple NN model train to redraw an image